Learn Vital Rescue Skills in Rescue Diver Course!

 Rescue Diver Course Details

-The course runs over three days with theory sessions covering the principles and information you need for preventing and handling dive emergencies.
+The course runs over two days with theory sessions covering the principles and information you need for preventing and handling dive emergencies.
 The open water training allows the application of theory in a practical diving environment in some of Victoria’s most pristine waters.
 This course is a challenging and important part of your scuba diving professional development on Melbourne’s Mornington Peninsula.

 2 Days – The course will run approximately 9 hours per day.